We will post the names of anyone who solves any of these puzzles.

 such that their distances to the 3 vertices and the length PQ

 are distinct integers.
-What is the smallest case?
+What is the smallest case (smallest length PQ)?

 * Three Points in a Triangle

-Three points P, Q and R are located inside a triangle ABC with all 15 distances
+Three points P, Q and R are located interior to a triangle ABC with all 15 distances

 distinct integers.
 What is the smallest case?

-A triangle DEF is located inside a triangle ABC with all 15 distances
+A triangle DEF is located interior to triangle ABC with all 15 distances

 distinct integers.
 What is the smallest case (smallest area of ABC)?